morgangraphics/ansible-role-nvm/README.md

 ## Installing/Running/Maintaining or Upgrading multiple versions of Node.js on the same host

 By default, the **first** Node.js version instantiated in your Playbook will automatically be aliased as the "default" version regardless of whatever version you install afterwards or how many times you run the role.
-It is important to declare which version is expected to be the "default" version is you are install multiple versions on Node.js on a single machine.
+It is important to declare which version is expected to be the "default" version if you are install multiple versions on Node.js on a single machine.

 There are two pre-existing NVM aliases `default` (current "active" version of Node.js) and `system` (the base OS version of Node.js).